KyleM157/jettywatch/_posts/2025-09-07-Atlantic-Park-Surf.md

 ## The Wave

 Chest-high and soft—not mushy, just mellow.
 It’s built for flow and carve, not speed or steepness.
-You can go vertical if you’re dialed, but aggressive top turns risk outrunning the face.
-There’s no race section, just a long, open canvas.
+You can go vertical if you’re dialed, but aggressive top turns risk losing the wave.
+There’s no section to race, just a long, open canvas.

 ### Wave Breakdown: